legaltechsal/Singapore-Judgments-Data-Standards/README.md

 4	The data standard is meant to be read together with the judgments data available through [LawNet Legal Research APIs](https://github.com/legaltechsal/LawNet-APIs) and the [SAL R&D Environment](https://github.com/legaltechsal/LawNetRD).
 These links provide guidelines for how the data can be used.

+### Where do I find it?

+You can find the document right above or you can click [here](https://github.com/legaltechsal/Singapore-Judgments-Data-Standards/blob/master/Data%20Standards%20for%20SG%20Judgments%20v1.1.pdf)